 Create a high school student planner using a 3-ring binder and free printable student planner that includes weekly and daily planner sheets, to-do lists, assignment trackers, upcoming tests, and quiz trackers.
 Personalize the binder using a Cricut cutting machine and permanent vinyl.

 It’s the 2020’s and the school day looks a little different for almost everyone.
 Online schools, hybrid schools, and homeschool have all become buzzwords for education in the last few years.
 No matter your educational choice for your family, a student planner will help keep everyone organized and on task.

 This is a sponsored post written by me on behalf of Cricut.
 All opinions are 100% mine.

-Our family homeschools so the front of our student planner binder is this adorable “Home Sweet Home School” design from Cricut’s Design Space.
-But you can find tons of other designs in Design Space to express your family’s educational choices, favorite subjects, or just some fun attitude.
+Our family homeschools, so the front of our student planner binder is this adorable “Home Sweet Home School” design from Cricut’s Design Space.
+But you can find many other designs in Cricut Design Space to express your family’s educational choices, favorite subjects, or just some fun attitude.

-The student planner pages can be used for any school option – homeschool, online school, or in-person school.
+The student planner pages can be used for any school option – homeschool, online, or in-person school.
 And with Cricut, you can be sure to find a fun way to personalize the planner for each of your kids.

 - 3 ring binder